Travel

 Both buses are good options; the extra price of the Finnair bus gives you a bit faster connection and more comfortable coaches.

-On your way back, note that bus 615 departs on the eastern side of the railway station ("Rautatientori" = Railway Square), while Finnair city bus departs on the western side of the railway station ("Elielinaukio" = Eliel Square).
+On your way back, note that bus 615 departs on the eastern side of the railway station ("Rautatientori" = Railway Square, map label D), while Finnair city bus departs on the western side of the railway station ("Elielinaukio" = Eliel Square, map label E).
 At the airport, the buses stop first at terminal T1 and right after that at terminal T2.
 These two stops are usually announced, but do not worry if you miss the T1 stop: you can simply leave at T2, enter the airport building, and follow the signs for T1.
 The two terminals are just two ends of the same building, connected by a corridor.

 Taxis are reliable but expensive; you are unlikely to need one unless you arrive very late.